streetwriters/notesnook/docs/help/contents/sync/sync-settings.md

 ## Turn on full offline mode <PlanTag plan="essential" />

-`{{fullOfflineMode}}` — *"Download everything including attachments on sync"* — makes every sync also download your attachments, not just your notes.
+`{{fullOfflineMode}}` — *"Download everything including attachments on sync"* — makes every sync also download your attachments, not only your notes.
 Without it, an image or file is fetched from the server the first time you open it, which needs a connection.

 Turn it on if you want your notes **and** every image, file and audio recording readable with no internet at all — on a flight, or on a laptop you deliberately keep offline.